 To submit a reprographic order, create or log into your Special Collections Research Account.
-After logging in, click on New Reprographic Order and search our online catalog, Franklin, or our online finding aids to find the item you wish to copy.
-Then complete the online New Reprographic Order form with as much detail as possible.
+After logging in, click on New Reprographic Order and search our online catalog, Franklin, or our online finding aids to find the item you wish to have digitized.
+Then, complete the online "New Reprographic Order" form with as much detail as possible.
 Clearly identify the pages being requested and include a detailed description of your request.

-If you are submitting a request from another location, your request will be sent to the Reprographics Coordinator, who will record the progress of the request in your Special Collections Research Account.
-For questions about reprographic orders, please email Eri Mizukane: email@example.com.
+If you are submitting a request from the reading room, please confirm the request with reading room staff.
+If you are submitting a request from another location, your request will be sent to our staff who will share the progress of the request in your Special Collections Research Account.
+For questions about reprographic orders, please email kislak@.upenn.edu.